MicrosoftDocs/win32-pr.de-de/desktop-src/Controls/tbm-getbuddy.md

 ## <a name="return-value"></a>Rückgabewert

-Gibt das Handle für das Buddy-Fenster an der von *wParam* angegebenen Position zurück, oder **null** , wenn kein Buddy-Fenster an dieser Stelle vorhanden ist.
+Gibt das Handle an das Fenster an der von *wParam* angegebenen Position zurück, oder **NULL,** wenn an dieser Position kein Fenster vorhanden ist.

 ## <a name="requirements"></a>Anforderungen